-The Bulgarians, peaceable, patient, and industrious as they are, are beginning to grow tired of the subjection in which they are held.
-They certainly do not as yet dream of a national rising, for the isolated revolts which have taken place amongst them were confined to a few mountaineers, or brought about by young men whom a residence in Servia or Rumania had imbued with an enthusiasm for liberty.
-But though docile subjects still, the Bulgarians begin to raise their heads.
-They have learnt to look upon each other as members of the same nation, and are organizing themselves for the defence of their nationality.
-The first step in this direction was taken on a question of religion.
+The Bulgarians, peaceable, patient, and industrious as they are, have long borne the subjection in which they were held.
+But within the last decade or so a feeling of nationality, fostered by younger men who had spent some years in Servia or Rumania, has arisen amongst them.
+They have learned to look upon each other as members of the same family.
+The first occasion in which this newborn feeling of nationality was exhibited had reference to a question of religion.
 When the Turks conquered the country a certain number amongst them turned Mohammedan to escape oppression; but though they visit the mosques, they nevertheless still cling to the faith of their forefathers, venerate the same springs, and put their trust in the same talismans.
 A few joined the Roman Church, but a great majority remained Greek Catholics.
 Greek monks and priests, not long since, enjoyed the greatest influence, for during centuries of oppression they had upheld the ancient faith.
 Their presence vaguely recalled the times of independence, and their churches were the only sanctuaries open to the persecuted peasant.
 But the Bulgarians, in the end, grew discontented with a priesthood who did not even take the trouble to acquire the language of its congregations, and openly sought to subject them to an alien nation like the Greeks.
-Nothing was further from their thoughts than a religious schism.
+Nothing was further from their thoughts than a religious sehism.
 They merely desired to withdraw from the authority of the Patriarch of Constantinople, and to found a National Church of their own, as had been done by the Servians, and even by the Greeks of the new Hellenic kingdom.
-The Vatican of Constantinople protested, the Turkish Government proved anything but favourable to this movement of emancipation, but in the end the Greek priests were forced to retire-precipitately in some instances-and the new National Church was established.
+The Vatican of Constantinople protested, the Turkish Government proved anything but favourable to this movement of emancipation, but in the end the Greek priests were forced to retire--precipitately in some instances-and the new National Church was established.